CyVerse-learning-materials/foss/docs/05_version_control.md

     Actions:

-    !!! warning "These are also commands when paird with `git`!"
+    !!! tip "These are also commands when paird with `git`!"
         Using the following synthax `git <command>` one can trigger an action.
 An example is `git pull`, which will pull all of the latest changes in the remote repository.

     - **clone**: copy of a repository that lives locally on your computer.